Habbie/hello-dns/basic.md

 find the 'ietf' node, which again contains an NS RRSET.

-When we ask the servers named in that RRSET about 'www.ietf.org', they find a node called 'www' with several RRSETs on it, one if which is for AAAA and contains the IPv6 address we were looking for.
+When we ask the servers named in that RRSET about 'www.ietf.org', they find a node called 'www' with several RRSETs on it, one of which is for AAAA and contains the IPv6 address we were looking for.

 Any authoritative server which does not implement 'zones' in this way will